 This is the first revised commentary I have used in the Word Biblical Commentary since Zondervan took over the series a few years ago.
 Martin’s original 2 Corinthians commentary was among the best commentaries on this difficult letter of Paul.
 Zondervan’s new updated edition of the commentary will remain one of the first off the shelf for me for many years to come.

 There are a few cosmetic changes that make a great deal of sense.
-First, the introductory pages now use Arabic numerals rather Roman numerals.
-It was always frustrating in the old WBC series to cite pages by Roman numeral: citing page xxviii looks clumsy.
-Second, all of the excurses in the commentary are printed on gray pages making them easy to find.
+First, the introductory pages now use Arabic numerals rather than Roman numerals.
+It was always frustrating in the old WBC series to cite pages by a Roman numeral: citing page xxviii looks clumsy.
+Second, all of the excurses in the commentary are printed on gray pages, making them easy to find.
 I noticed that some of the original excurses are not identified as such in this new addition.
 Rather, they are simply “notes” on particular issues.
-It appears the note is only a few pages and an excursus is several pages long.
+It appears the note is only a few pages, and an excursus is several pages long.
 It appears the original commentary excurses are now called notes.

-Martin has revised the text of the commentary in order to correct what he calls a “few slips” and to update abbreviations (BDAG for Bauer’s third edition) and to improve the reading of the text.
+Martin has revised the text of the commentary to correct what he calls a “few slips,” and to update abbreviations (BDAG for Bauer’s third edition) and to improve the reading of the text.
 Since it took him 10 years to write the original commentary, Martin explains he is “not inclined to meddle with the text.”
 As a result, there is not much new in the actual commentary.

 Instead of updating the main text of the commentary, Martin includes several new excurses written by colleagues.
 First, Carl N. Toney contributes a 13-page excursus on the “Composition of Second Corinthians (1985-2007).”
-Like all sections in the WBC, this begins with a lengthy bibliography including works written before 1985.
+Like all sections in the WBC, this begins with a lengthy bibliography, including works written before 1985.
 He compares several partition theories and discusses where the text breaks in 2:14 through 7:4.
 He concludes by supporting the view of the commentary, arguing chapters 1-9 were written as a distinct letter prior to chapters 10-13 and that “the reduction of these chapters points to the importance of reading them in their final form” (63).

 Martin contributes another excursus on the “Opponents of Paul in 2 Corinthians.”
 This essay was published in the Earl Ellis Festschrift in 1987.
 It is reprinted here as an update to the commentary, although it is nearly as old as the original commentary.
 Martin surveys the common suggestions that Paul’s opponents were “Judaizers” or “Hellenists.”
 He points out that Paul is respectful of the “highest apostles” in 11:5, but he “fiercely lambasted” the false apostles as Satan’s agents (113).
-Paul’s gospel embodies a “theology of the Cross” while these false-apostles preach a “theology of Glory.”
-Since Paul suffers greatly, is physically weak and an ineffective miracle worker, his opponents ridicule him and dismiss his Gospel.
+Paul’s gospel embodies a “theology of the Cross,” while these false apostles preach a “theology of Glory.”
+Since Paul suffers greatly, is physically weak, and an ineffective miracle worker, his opponents ridicule him and dismiss his Gospel.

 The commentary now includes an essay Martin originally published in the Festschrift for G. R. Beasley-Murray, “The Spirit in 2 Corinthians in the light of the ‘Fellowship of the Holy Spirit’: 2 Corinthians 13:14.”
 Martin updates the original excursus on “Theology and Mission of 2 Corinthians” with an essay originally published in Gospel to the Nations (IVP 2000).

 Conclusion.
 I am pleased the venerable Word Biblical Commentary is being updated.
 Some of the volumes are in need of replacement; most are in need of the sort of updating demonstrated in Martin’s 2 Corinthians.
 The cosmetic changes are acceptable, especially if these changes keep the cost of printing lower.
-If you have the original commentary, the added sections make this update worth while.
+If you have the original commentary, the added sections make this update worthwhile.